Estimation and Inference for Synthetic Control Methods with Spillover Effects: Further Discussion

 Suppose we want to test for the treatment effect being zero and are not aware of the spillover effects.
 Placebo test and Andrews' test are similar in the sense that they use data to form the null distribution of $u_{1,T+1}$ in order to perform hypothesis testing.
 The difference is that the placebo test exploits variations of $\{\widehat{u}_{i,T+1}\}_{i=1}^N$, while Andrews' test uses variations of $\{\widehat{u}_{1,t} \}_{t=1}^{T+1}$.

 We look at the placebo test first.
-When there is no spillover effect, the distribution of $\widehat{u}_{1,T+1}$ and distribution of $\{\widehat{u}_{i,T+1} \}_{i=2}^N$ overlap asymptotically.
-As shown in Figure \ref{fig: placebo test illustration}(b), when there are positive spillover effects, we will underestimate the treatment effect and the density function of $\widehat{u}_{1,T+1}$ moves to the left.
+When there is no spillover effect, the distribution of $\widehat{u}_{1,T+1}$ and that of any element in $\{\widehat{u}_{i,T+1} \}_{i=2}^N$ coincide asymptotically.
+As shown in Figure \ref{fig: placebo test illustration}(b), when there are positive spillover effects, we will underestimate the treatment effect, and the density function of $\widehat{u}_{1,T+1}$ moves to the left.
 At the same time, some of the control units shift to the right because of the positive spillovers, so density of $\{\widehat{u}_{i,T+1} \}_{i=2}^N$ moves to the right and gets wider.
-In terms of test performance, the shift of $\widehat{u}_{1,T+1}$ is offset by the wider density of $\{\widehat{u}_{i,T+1} \}_{i=2}^N$ (harder to reject $H_0$), which explains why in Table 3 of Section \ref{simulation} the empirical sizes of placebo test for $T=50$ and 200 cases are not too far away from the nominal size $0.05$.
-In essence, the placebo test becomes much more conservative and has low power as shown in Table \ref{empirical size under alternative}.
+In terms of test performance, the shift of $\widehat{u}_{1,T+1}$ is offset by the wider density of $\{\widehat{u}_{i,T+1} \}_{i=2}^N$ (harder to reject $H_0$), which explains why the empirical sizes of placebo test often do not deviate too much from the nominal size, even in the presence of spillovers (see Table \ref{empirical size under null}).
+In essence, the placebo test becomes much more conservative and has low power.

 Now we consider Andrews' test.
-When there is no spillover effect, the distribution of $\widehat{u}_{1,T+1}$ and distribution of $\{\widehat{u}_{1,t} \}_{t=1}^T$ overlap asymptotically.
-As shown in Figure \ref{CWZ test illustration}(b), when there is positive spillover effect, we underestimate the treatment effect and the density function of $\widehat{u}_{1,T+1}$ shifts to the left, while the density of $\{\widehat{u}_{1,t} \}_{t=1}^T$ doesn't, since they are pre-treatment and the spillover only happens after the treatment.
+When there is no spillover effect, the distribution of $\widehat{u}_{1,T+1}$ and that of any element in $\{\widehat{u}_{1,t} \}_{t=1}^T$ coincide asymptotically.
+As shown in Figure \ref{CWZ test illustration}(b), when there is a positive spillover effect, we underestimate the treatment effect, and the density function of $\widehat{u}_{1,T+1}$ shifts to the left, while the density of $\{\widehat{u}_{1,t} \}_{t=1}^T$ doesn't, since they are pre-treatment and the spillover only happens after the treatment.
 This results in an invalid test.

+Although not the main focus of this paper, selection into treatment can be a threat to the placebo test in practice.
+For example, if a unit is more likely to be treated when its own outcome $y$ is higher than those of other units, then the placebo test tends to over-reject the zero treatment effect hypothesis, even without spillover effects.
+This form of selection is not a problem for Andrews' test and the test proposed in this paper, since they use the variation across time periods instead of different units.